jaythad13/Mathematikezettelkasten/Algorithms --- math-168/notes/Greedy algorithms.md

 Suppose we have a tree $T$ with root vertex $r$, defining the hierarchy for the company.
 How can we find a maximal set of vertices with no immediate parent-child pairs (that is, a maximal set of employees without a boss-employee pair).

 Greedily pick leaves (bottom depth vertices)!
 Again we can prove this by induction on the number of vertices.
 Clearly it works for a tree (or rather, forest) with just one vertex.
 Suppose ([[Superdiscrete --- math-55A/notes/Induction and recurrence#Strong induction|strong induction]]) it works on all forests with at most $n$ vertices.
 Let $T$ be a forest with $n + 1$ vertices.
 If a leaf is in a given maximal subset, then we are done.
 If it is not and its parent is, not we can always replace a parent of a leaf in a maximal subset with its child leaf to get a different maximal subset.
 If it is not and its parent is not, then the subset is not maximal (because we can definitely add the leaf).
 Thus, we're done.

+##### _example:_ minimal spanning trees

+Given a [[Superdiscrete --- math-55A/notes/Basic graph theory#_definition _ graph|graph]] $G = (V, E)$ we want to find a subgraph that is a [[Superdiscrete --- math-55A/notes/Special graphs#_definition _ tree|tree]] and has the fewest possible edges (or the smallest sum of edge weights, given a weight function $w : E \to \mathbb{R}$).
+A clever trick is that for any cut (a partition of $V$ into two sets $U_{1}, U_{2}$), the minimum-weight edge $e_{0}$ crossing that cut is in every minimal spanning tree.
+Any spanning tree that doesn't contain $e_{0}$ must contain a different path between its endpoints, and thus, a different edge that crosses the cut.
+Add $e_{0}$ to the tree, creating a cycle, and then remove the other edge, leaving a tree.

+However, this is not yet an algorithm — how do you pick the cut?
+One way is to start from just a single vertex versus the rest of the graph and keep adding vertices to the set.
+Another way is to consider every vertex as its own component, and then always pick the minimum weight edge connecting components.